camaraproject/Governance/documentation/Email_Settings.md

 **OR**

 For adm:
-* Restricted Membership
+* Group Type and Moderation:
+  * Restricted Membership: Yes (NOTE: only administrators of CAMARA are members)
+  * New Members Moderation: No
-* Message Moderation: Messages are not moderated
+* Message policies:
-* Message policies: only "Allow Nonmembers to Post" - these messages will be moderated instead of rejected
+  * Allow Nonmembers to Post: yes (Messages from nonmembers messages will be moderated instead of rejected)
+  * Allow Parent Members to Post: yes

 **OR**